When

 This was also the intention behind the Racism Not Welcome street sign campaign, which has now been adopted by many other Councils around Australia.

-Council is currently undertaking consultation and feedback from the local community to develop a Council-first Anti-Racism Strategy.
-This will further empower our community to identify, address and respond to racism.
-It will also strengthen the role and responsibility local government has in combatting racial discrimination.
+Council has recently adopted its first Anti-Racism Strategy.
+This Strategy will further empower our community to identify, address and respond to racism.
+It will also strengthen the role and responsibility local government has in addressing racial discrimination head on.

 The Power of Conversation: Stories of Racism from the Community